KsenijaS/krakenx/README.md

 `pip install krankenx`

-`colctl` works with user privileges or add PYTHONPATH variables to system environment (only available in user environment by default)
+`colctl` works with user privileges or add `PYTHONPATH` variables to system environment (only available in user environment by default).

 ## Usage: